mousepawmedia/devdocs/network/source/tools/cpp.rst

     $ sudo add-apt-repository --remove "deb http://apt.llvm.org/`lsb_release -sc`/ llvm-toolchain-`lsb_release -sc`-5.0 main"
     $ sudo apt remove -f clang-5.0 clang-5.0-doc libclang-common-5.0-dev libclang-5.0-dev libclang1-5.0 libclang1-5.0-dbg libllvm-5.0-ocaml-dev libllvm5.0 libllvm5.0-dbg lldb-5.0 llvm-5.0 llvm-5.0-dev llvm-5.0-doc llvm-5.0-examples llvm-5.0-runtime clang-format-5.0 python-clang-5.0 libfuzzer-5.0-dev

-..
-WARNING:: If you're using an operating system based on a version of
+..  warning:: If you're using an operating system based on a version of
     Ubuntu before 16.04, you may not be able to compile our code with GCC.
     There was a major bug in the last version of GCC 5 for Ubuntu 14.04 which prevented our code from compiling.